 What to Serve with Baked Salmon in Foil

-If you do the same, note that having the extra pan in the oven can extend the baking time for both the salmon and the vegetables.
+If you roast salmon and veggies together, note that having the extra pan in the oven can extend the baking time for both.
 I’d also recommend switching the pans’ positions halfway through.

-If you are looking for an all-in-on salmon in foil with vegetables, I also love this Garlic Salmon.
-It’s not in foil, but the salmon still turns out perfectly moist and tender.
+If you are looking for an all-in-one baked salmon with vegetables, I also love this Garlic Salmon.
+The salmon turns out perfectly moist and tender.

-For a cooler side dish option, Baked Salmon in Foil is lovely alongside a veggie-loaded grain salad like this Italian Farro Salad or a hearty green salad like this BLT Chopped Kale Salad.
+- Salads.
+For a cool side dish option, baked is lovely alongside a veggie-loaded grain salad like this Italian Farro Salad, Israeli Couscous Salad, or a hearty green salad like this BLT Chopped Salad.

 To weeknight fancy!

-- 5 springs fresh rosemary — or fresh herbs of your choice; do not use dried herbs
+- 5 sprigs fresh rosemary or fresh herbs of your choice; do not use dried herbs

 - 2 tablespoons extra virgin olive oil